ycrc/r-novice-gapminder/_episodes/01-rstudio-intro.md

 * You can update installed packages by typing `update.packages()`
 * You can remove a package with `remove.packages("packagename")`
 * You can make a package available for use with `library(packagename)`

+## R on HPC
+Thus far we've shown how to use R and RStudio to compute on your own computers, using your own installation.
+What about using R on HPC?
+Although it is possible to use RStudio on HPC clusters, most users will find it easier and more computationally efficient to transition to running R in batch scripts.

+You have some options:
+* Use Open On Demand to run RStudio on the cluster
+* Run R interactively within an interactive allocation
+* Submit R scripts as batch jobs

+Installation and management of R and R Packages on the clusters are also different.
+* Use our installation: module load R, and do local installs with install.packages
+* Install your own R and R packages using conda

+More information can be found [here](https://docs.ycrc.yale.edu/clusters-at-yale/guides/r/) on our website.

 > ## Challenge 2
 >